 Lately, sea turtles have become a popular tattoo design as they are such powerful symbols of good luck and positive energy.
 Sea turtle tattoos can also indicate that the wearer has an affinity with water; if you dream about sea turtles then it might be worth checking out what element your totem or spirit animal is related to because there’s something important hiding in those waters!

-Sea turtle tattoos are often paired with other ocean creatures like sharks and whales which indicates someone who enjoys spending time near (or even underwater!) but isn’t afraid of getting their feet wet- this may not mean literally swimming underneath the waves instead we should think more broadly about how we interact with others or go after certain goals.
+Sea turtle tattoos are often paired with other ocean creatures like sharks (also check our post about shark symbolism) and whales which indicates someone who enjoys spending time near (or even underwater!) but isn’t afraid of getting their feet wet- this may not mean literally swimming underneath the waves instead we should think more broadly about how we interact with others or go after certain goals.
 For example, maybe you’ve been putting off taking some risks in your life or making some changes that you know are necessary.
 You might feel safer sticking to what is familiar but when sea turtles show up in our dreams, it’s probably because there is something more powerful than ourselves telling us that the stakes need to be raised!
 Sea turtle symbolism reveals that we can trust ourselves and others around us so take a leap of faith- go after those goals!